 There will be two awards presented this year:

-Judge's Selection: The top abstract selected by a committee of Departmental Deans and previous Innovation Teaching winners.
+Judge's Selection: The top abstract selected by a committee of Deans and previous Innovation in Education winners.

 Popular Selection: The top abstract selected by all attendees at this year's Education Day.
 This will be accomplished using TurningPoint polling devices.